Krishnendu0016/TodoApp/README.md

 - **Adding Todos**: Click on the "+" button at the bottom right of the screen to add a new task.
 - **Editing Todos**: Click on a task to edit its title or description.
 - **Deleting Todos**: Click on a task and select the delete option to remove it.
 - **Searching Todos**: Use the search bar to filter tasks by title or description.
-- **Dark/Light Mode**: Toggle between dark and light modes using the button located in the top right corner.

-### Dark/Light Mode Toggle

-- **Switching Themes**: The toggle button allows you to switch between dark and light modes.
-This will adjust the overall color scheme of the application.

 ### Responsive Design